- General terms

 - It is recommended that drivers that partake in a race were present on a Discord server during race time.
 Presence on voice channel is optional, but encouraged.

-- During race and qualifying sessions, Drivers that are present on the voice channel, should limit their talking.
-(No screaming, no excessive talking, etc.)
+- During race and qualifying sessions, Drivers that are present on the voice channel, should limit their talking to absolute minimum.
+Screaming, and making other unexpected noises might result in a ban from voice channels.

 - Final provisions